Ironwall

 Legal floating-point payload shapes:

-ep/en, for example3p14ep23,3p14en20 - Support finite negative scientific notation, for example
+• Support finite negative scientific notation, for example 0neg3p14en20

 Constraints:

-pmay not be empty;3pis illegal and must be written as3p0 - The exponent part must be a non-negative decimal integer
+• The exponent part must be a non-negative decimal integer

-- Finite negative floats use the
+• Finite negative floats use the 0neg prefix

 5.2.3 complex payload